Worcester Technical High School

 Worcester Technical High School (WTHS) is a vocational-technical high school, part of Worcester Public Schools district in Worcester, Massachusetts, United States.
 It opened on August 28, 2006, replacing the old Worcester Vocational High School (formerly known as Worcester Boys' Trade High School from 1909 to about 1975) at 2 Grove Street.

+School history

 The school was also known for a period as Worcester Vocational Technical High School (WVTHS) beginning around 1975.
 When the David Hale Fanning Trade School (commonly called "Girls' Trade" or DHFTS) in Worcester closed its Chatham Street premises some years later, the curriculum, staff and student body transferred to WVTHS.
 Since many new non-technical areas of study were added by the merging of the two schools, the word "Technical" was dropped from the school's name.

 When the school moved to Green Hill, the name was once again changed to its current title of Worcester Technical High School.
-With this move also came the change of the school mascot, going from the Bulldogs to the Eagles.
-There are many different rumors as to why this happened seeing as how the Bulldog was very closely associated with Worcester Tech for many years.